davevanfleet/omniauth-activedirectory/README.md

 ## Samples and Documentation

 [Find Microsoft's examples here](https://github.com/AzureADSamples) to help you get started with learning the Azure Identity system.
 This includes tutorials for native clients such as Windows, Windows Phone, iOS, OSX, Android, and Linux.
-We also provide full walkthroughs for authentication flows such as OAuth2, OpenID Connect, Graph API, and other awesome features.
+There you can also find full walkthroughs for authentication flows such as OAuth2, OpenID Connect, Graph API, and other features provided by Microsoft.

 ## How to use this SDK